cnolan3/Cicada-16/HardwareSpec/PPU_Architecture.md

 ## **1. Core Components**

 - **VRAM (Video RAM):** 32 KiB of dedicated, bank-switched RAM.
 An 8 KiB window of VRAM is accessible to the CPU at any time at `9000-AFFF` for writing and reading data; the active bank for this window is selected via the `VRAM_BANK` I/O register.
 For rendering, the PPU has a wider internal address bus and can access the entire 32 KiB of VRAM simultaneously.
-VRAM holds the tile data (the 8x8 pixel building blocks for graphics) and the tilemaps (the data that arranges tiles into background layers).
+VRAM holds the tile data (the 8x8 pixel building blocks for graphics) and the tilemaps (the data that arranges tiles into the three graphical layers: BG0, BG1, and Window).
 - **OAM (Object Attribute Memory):** 512 bytes of dedicated RAM at F400-F5FF used to store the attributes for all 64 hardware sprites (position, tile index, palette, etc.).

 ### **1.1.
 Memory Access Conflicts**